wkumari/draft-vandergaast-edns-client-subnet/README.md

    Since the Recursive Resolver it contacts will treat the Forwarding Resolver like a Stub Resolver, the Recursive Resolver's policies regarding incoming ADDRESS information will apply in the same way.

+Contavalli, et al.       Expires August 28, 2015                [Page 9]

+Internet-Draft        Client Subnet in DNS Queries         February 2015

    If the Forwarding Resolver receives a REFUSED response when it sends a query which includes a non-zero ADDRESS, it MUST retry with FAMILY set to 0 and no ADDRESS.

-Contavalli, et al.        Expires July 16, 2015                 [Page 9]

-Internet-Draft        Client Subnet in DNS Queries          January 2015

 7.2.
 Generating a Response